 Verified by Psychology Today

-Dopamine is a neurotransmitter that helps control the brain's reward and pleasure centers.
-Dopamine also helps regulate movement and emotional responses, and it enables us not only to see rewards, but to take action to move toward them.
+Dopamine is one of the brain’s neurotransmitters—a chemical that ferries information between neurons.
+Dopamine helps regulate movement, attention, learning, and emotional responses.
+It also enables us not only to see rewards, but to take action to move toward them.